Your Personal Injury Case Is About You

 ALL PERSONAL INJURY LAWYERS ARE NOT CREATED EQUAL

 Your personal injury case has similarities with other personal injury cases but it is your case and that is where the similarities end.
 Your case has significant, permanent, and life changing effects on YOU.
 Your lawyer should understand and appreciate that your case affects you in ways that are individual to you.

 If we take your case, we will listen to you, get to know you, and understand how your case affects your life.
-A lawyer who listens to you can understand you and your case because listening to you is the best way to know and understand you, the client.
 We will explain the law of personal injury to you, how it applies in your case, and what we can do to obtain the best result for your case and your particular life circumstances.

 Call Duke Fagan to talk to a lawyer who is committed to understanding you and your case and to obtaining the best result for you.

 Many personal injury cases involve motor vehicle crashes.
 Let me start to help you now by offering you some general information about automobile insurance and personal injury cases.

 The law requires that a motor vehicle operated on the streets and highways of Florida must have a valid license tag.
 It is a crime to drive (operate) a motor vehicle in Florida without a valid license tag.
 To obtain a valid license tag for a motor vehicle, the owner must register it with the Florida Department of Highway Safety and Motor Vehicles.
 The law also requires that the owner of a motor vehicle (except a motorcycle) must carry insurance on the vehicle to register the vehicle and obtain a license tag.